Alameda Wildlife Reserve

 - Boating and other human activities that disturb sensitive wildlife

-- Achieve transfer of land from the U.S. Navy to the U.S. Fish & Wildlife Service to create the Alameda National Wildlife Refuge
+- Achieve transfer of land from the U.S. Navy to the U.S. Fish & Wildlife Service to create the Alameda National Wildlife Reserve

-- Accomplishing appropriate cleanup of the refuge grounds
+- Accomplishing appropriate cleanup of the reserve grounds

 - Maintain the refuge as a key nesting habitat for Least Terns

-- Work with USFWS to develop public access and education programs, once the national wildlife refuge is established.
+- Work with USFWS to develop public access and education programs, once the national wildlife reserve is established.

 What You Can Do

-- Contact our Friends of the Alameda Wildlife Refuge Committee to find out how you can help establish the national refuge and protect wildlife at the site.
+- Contact our Friends of the Alameda Wildlife Reserve Committee to find out how you can help establish the national refuge and protect wildlife at the site.

 - Join our volunteer cleanup days at the refuge.